 Areas of research

 My research areas include theatre pedagogy, the theory and history of acting, and applied theatre.
-I am co-editor of The Politics of American Actor Training (Routledge, 2010).
+I am co-editor of The Politics of American Actor Training (Routledge, 2010), and I have recently been invited to join an international symposium on gender in actor training.

 I hold an MFA in acting from the University of California at Davis and a PhD in theatre history from the University of California at Santa Barbara.
 At Pacific, I serve as chair of Theatre & Dance and director of Theatre.